 What you'll need:

 All supplies are available for purchase in the shop.
-Students receive a 10% discount on al supplies for class.
+Students receive a 10% discount on all supplies for class with code Virtual class.

 - Ilford Jacket Pattern by Friday Pattern Company

 - 2-3.5 yards of woven fabric*, depending on size and style making